How Many Couples Experience Intimacy Issues?

 Many men end up with both issues of weak erections and ejaculation problems as they try to deal with the issue by themselves and battle for control over their arousal levels.
 This causes a great deal of frustration for the partner who cannot complete the act.

 A staggering 43% of women suffer from the inability to reach orgasm, even more so during intercourse.
 Are a woman’s problems related to her partner?
-Sometimes.
-However, any of these intimacy issues will lower either partner’s libido and affect their overall desire for sex.
+Yes they can be.
+However, any ongoing intimacy issues can lower your libido and affect your overall desire for sex.